-Two-factor (certificate) authentication:
+Two-factor (certificate) authentication (not available with AP-DATA Web Content Gateway):

-- Is configured for and applies to the TRITON Manager logon only. - Requires administrators to provide 2 forms of identification to log on. - Can be made to apply to the Content Gateway manager by forcing administrators to log on to the TRITON Manager before accessing the Content Gateway manager. - Requires single sign-on to be configured for administrators allowed access to the Content Gateway manager. - Requires that the password logon capability be disabled on Content Gateway (see below), preventing administrators not configured for single sign-on from accessing the Content Gateway manager.
+- Is configured for and applies to the TRITON Manager logon only. - Requires administrators to provide 2 forms of identification to log on. - Can be made to apply to the Content Gateway manager by forcing administrators to log on to the TRITON Manager before accessing the Content Gateway manager. - Requires single sign-on to be configured for administrators allowed access to the Content Gateway manager. - ♦ Requires that the password logon capability be disabled on Content Gateway (see below), preventing administrators not configured for single sign-on from accessing the Content Gateway manager.
 If Content Gateway is deployed on an appliance, password access is disabled using an appliance manager command.
 See the V-Series or X-Series CLI Help.